 Hairnets are also an essential item to keep all those stray hairs in place and your dancer’s bun nice and tight.
 Stocking up on hairnets early is always a good idea.
 They can get holes easily when your child rips them out or they get stuck on hairpins and they can sometimes be difficult to find at the last minute, same with hair-colored hair-ties.

 On the hair front, an organized dance mom never has a shortage of hairspray for her daughter or the other dancers.
 Someone is bound to need some hairspray at a recital and you never quite know when you will reach the end of a can and need a new one, especially right in the middle of preparing for a performance.

 Always have a few pairs of backup tights on hand!
 You never know when your dancer is going to snag a leg or get a hole and need a new pair and you don’t want to be about to send them on stage or into an exam when this happens without a backup.
 No one wants to show up to dance with a run in their tights or no tights at all.

 Finally, having a bottle of shoe paint in the colors of your child’s dance shoes especially ballet pink and beige can be a lifesaver.
 It’s not as if you have a special pair of shoes just for classes and rehearsals and a pair just for performing, therefore your child’s shoes might be scuffed or have black marks around the toes which can only be covered with paint as scrubbing them just usually makes the marks spread!

 You’ll be THE MOM or THE DAD if you’re the one that always has what people need on hand.

-Realize Being a Good Dance Parent Takes Time
+Realize Learning to be a Dance Parent Takes Time

-With all of the above covered, it’s important to realize that being a good dance parent takes time.
+With all of the above covered, it’s important to realize that learning everything it takes to be a dance parent.
 You can cover all of the above and still have your child show up with the worst hair and makeup at a recital and feel like a total failure because that’s just life!

 Use the Danceparent101.com website!!!